Causal Selection of Covariates in Regression Calibration for Mismeasured Continuous Exposure: VALIDITY AND EFFICIENCY OF REGRESSION CALIBRATION ESTIMATORS

-We analytically evaluate the asymptotic efficiency of valid RSW estimators for a given DAG for a continuous outcome under linear models \eqref{eq1} through \eqref{eq4}.
-The asymptotic variances of the RSW estimators have closed-form expression using the delta-method\cite{RSW2}.
-The details are given in section 2 of the supplemental material.
+We use results from section 2 and 3.1 to evaluate whether each RC estimator, $\hat{\beta}_{(OM)}$, $\hat{\beta}_{(--)}$, $\hat{\beta}_{(-M)}$, and $\hat{\beta}_{(O-)}$, correctly estimates the causal effect.
+We also analytically evaluate the asymptotic efficiency of valid RSW estimators for a given DAG for a continuous outcome under linear models \eqref{eq1} through \eqref{eq4}\cite{RSW2}.
+See sections 1 and 2 of the SM for proofs.

-\subsection{Summary of Analytical Results for RSW Estimators}
+\subsection{3.3 Summary of Analytical Results for RSW Estimators}

+Table \ref{tab:validity} summarizes the validity of different RSW estimators under DAGs 1 through 8, with the most efficient estimators indicated.
+Taking DAG 7 as an example, our result suggests that while it would be valid to adjust for $V_{7(X{}-{}-)}$ in either both outcome model and MEM (i.e. $\hat{\beta}_{(OM)}$) or neither of the two models(i.e. $\hat{\beta}_{(- -)}$), which is, in this case, the most efficient option, it is invalid to adjust for this type of variable in either MEM alone (i.e. $\hat{\beta}_{(-M)}$) or outcome model alone (i.e. $\hat{\beta}_{(O-)}$).